cimug-org/CIMTool-Builders-Library/shipped-builders/puml-t2b/builder.md

 The recommended best practice is to rename the builder file  (from ```plantuml-t2b.xsl``` to ```custom-plantuml-t2b.xsl``` for example) before importing.
 On import this will be interpreted as a new builder and you will be allowed to enter values in the Type and Extension fields.

->*NOTE: </br>CIMTool requires that file extensions be unique and will prevent you from entering an extension already assigned to a builder.
+> NOTE: CIMTool requires that file extensions be unique and will prevent you from entering an extension already assigned to a builder.
 This is because an artifact's name is derived by concatenating the base name of the CIMTool ```.owl``` profile with the file extension assigned to the builder.
 Therefore, a unique file extension must be assigned to each builder when imported.
 The file extension for a builder can be modified later from within the "Maintain XSLT Transform Builders" screen.*

 ![image](import-builder.png)